Shaheer02/Space_Shooter_Game/README.md

 ## How To Play

+### *How it Works*
+- An alien appearing at the top of the screen moves toward the bottom of the screen
+- The objective is for the spaceship, which is at the bottom of the screen, to fire a bullet to kill the alien

 ### *Gameplay and Scoring*
-- If the bulelt hits the alien, the score increases by one.
+- If the bullet hits the alien, the score increases by one.
 - Each time the alien is hit, it disappears, and a new alien falls to the bottom of the screen faster.
 - If the alien hits the bottom of the screen, the game is over.